Periodontal fiber

-The periodontal ligament, commonly abbreviated as the PDL, is a group of specialized connective tissue fibers that essentially attach a tooth to the alveolar bone within which it sits.
+The periodontal ligament, commonly abbreviated as the PDL, are a group of specialized connective tissue fibers that essentially attach a tooth to the alveolar bone within which they sit.
 It inserts into root cementum on one side and onto alveolar bone on the other.

 Structure

-The PDL consists of principal fibres, loose connective tissue, blast and clast cells, oxytalan fibres and Cell Rest of Malassez.
+The PDL consists of principal fibers, loose connective tissue, blast and clast cells, oxytalan fibers and cell rest of Malassez.

 Alveolodental ligament

 The main principal fiber group is the alveolodental ligament, which consists of five fiber subgroups: alveolar crest, horizontal, oblique, apical, and interradicular on multirooted teeth.
 Principal fibers other than the alveolodental ligament are the transseptal fibers.

 All these fibers help the tooth withstand the naturally substantial compressive forces that occur during chewing and remain embedded in the bone.
 The ends of the principal fibers that are within either cementum or alveolar bone proper are considered Sharpey fibers.